vishalvky007/Javascript-Tutorial/README.md

 # Javascript-Tutorial
-Following Javascript in 1 Shot Tutorial by Chai aur Code
+Following JavaScript in 1 Shot Tutorial by Chai aur Code